A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

 \subsection{Construction process}

-The models for the apparent viscosity and the maximum packing fraction that are developed in the following sections are based on the notion that the suspension is constructed by successive addition of new size classes.
+The models for apparent viscosity and maximum packing fraction that are developed in the following sections are based on the notion that the suspension is constructed by successive addition of new size classes.
 We call this process the \emph{construction process}.
-In the following we generalize the considerations in~\cite{2004_Pabst} and especially~\cite{1985_Norris}.
-There are two possible approaches for the construction process shown in \bild{fig:Aufbauprozess2}: \begin{description} \item[Variable total volume] In this case the volume of the fluid phase~$V_f$ is held constant during the construction process, so that the total volume of the suspension increases with each step until the suspension occupies the final volume~$\Vges$.
-The construction process thus only consists of additions of size classes. \item[Constant total volume] In order to keep the total volume of the suspension constant throughout the construction process, it is necessary to extract a suspension volume with a size equal to the added particle volume in each construction step (see also~\cite{1985_Norris}).
-So the extracted volume represents the composition of the existing suspension. \end{description} Though we will show in a later section that both approaches are equivalent, we will choose the constant-volume approach for reasons of simplicity.
+In the following, we focus on the volume fractions and generalize considerations in~\citet{2004_Pabst} and especially~\citet{1985_Norris}.
+Afterwards, we will use the expressions for the volume fractions to describe the relative viscosity.
+There are two possible approaches for the construction process: \begin{description} \item[Variable total volume] In this case the volume of the fluid phase~$V_f$ is held constant during the construction process, so that the total volume of the suspension increases with each step until the suspension occupies the final volume~$\Vges$.
+The construction process thus only consists of additions of size classes. \item[Constant total volume] In order to keep the total volume of the suspension constant throughout the construction process, it is necessary to extract a suspension volume with a size equal to the added particle volume in each construction step (see also~\citet{1985_Norris}).
+So the extracted volume represents the composition of the existing suspension. \end{description} Both approaches are equivalent as can be shown.
+In this work, we choose the case of constant total volume because of the intuitive meaning of volume fractions originating from the constant volume~$\Vges$.
+Considerations involving volumes may therefore easily be transferred to the notion of volume fractions, which is not true for the case of variable total volume.
+The first addition of particles in the construction process implies a simple change in the total volume fraction of the particle phase~$\phi_i$:

-The homogenization step in \bild{fig:Aufbauprozess2} symbolizes the fact that the existing suspension acts as a homogeneous medium towards the newly added particles because of the large diameter ratio.